Primary School Wellbeing and Achievement Programs

-Research continues to show the positive impact of this program on student well-being and achievement.
+Research shows the positive impact of this program on student well-being and achievement.

-The current digital version, 4th Edition, has received wonderful reviews by teachers for its ease of implementation and for catering to different learning styles of students.
+The current digital version, 4th Edition, has received wonderful reviews from teachers for its ease of implementation and catering to students’ different learning styles.

-Published research has revealed that the explicit instruction employed in this program benefits the social-emotional development, wellbeing and achievement of young children.
+Published research has revealed that the explicit instruction employed in this program benefits young children’s social-emotional development, wellbeing, and achievement.
 The program directory of Beyond Blue – Be You lists this program as best practice for supporting children’s mental health and wellbeing.

 Bullying – The Power to Cope (years 4 – 9)

 Based on the latest research in cognitive-behavioural therapy (CBT), Bullying: The Power to Cope, recognised by Beyond Blue – Be You as best practice, was developed to meet a need.

-This program helps students re-structure, their stress-creating, extremely negative ways of thinking (self-talk) to more moderate and less stress-creating ways of thinking about the act of being teased or bullied.
-Students learn the importance of not taking anti-social behaviour personally and that they can tolerate different forms of bullying including cyber-bullying.
-Published research conducted at the University of Melbourne shows a very powerful impact of the program.
+This program helps students re-structure their stress-creating, extremely negative ways of thinking (self-talk) to more moderate and less stress-creating ways of thinking about the act of being teased or bullied.
+Students learn the importance of not taking anti-social behaviour personally and tolerating different forms of bullying, including cyber-bullying.